 Define MCOE Requirements Roadmap

 After determining the desired state of your fully-realized MCOE, the next step is to understand how to best get there.
 Our Tactical COE Roadmap Matrix organizes the people, processes and technology required for a successful COE by priority and project-phase.

 Design Plan and Next Steps

 The Mobile Center of Excellence Kickstart concludes with the generation of materials to support the COE launch.
 The team develops a timeline timeline, assigns resources to the requirements roadmap, identifies quick wins and dependencies, and provides an overall plan for design, pilot and COE launch.
 Finally, the team delivers these materials plus costs for next steps in an Executive Readout.

 By the end of the Mobile Center of Excellence Kickstart your team will be armed with a robust plan to build a world-class Mobile COE.

 Planning & Budgeting

 Based on the scope of work identified in previous steps, here we outline the detailed approach and the plan for implementation.
-This plan outlines the cost estimates, timelines and high-level work breakdown required to build the app prototype.
+This plan outlines the cost estimates, timelines and high-level work breakdown required to build the Mobile COE.